 - Praxis, or motor planning, is the ability to plan, sequence, and execute novel activities.
 Effective praxis is impacted by difficulties with sensory modulation and sensory discrimination.
-Children with dyspraxia often have difficulties executing motor tasks, developing organization skills, and interacting with objects in a playful and imaginative way.
+Children with motor planning challenges may have difficulties executing motor tasks, developing organization skills, and interacting with objects in a playful and imaginative way.

 What is Sensory Processing Disorder (SPD)?

-SPD, also known as Sensory Integration Disorder (DSI), was first identified by Dr. A. Jean Ayres.
+SPD was first identified by Dr. A. Jean Ayres.
 It is an often unrecognized disorder that is seen in otherwise typically functioning individuals as well as those with attention deficit disorder, autism, learning disabilities, and other neurological conditions.
 These individuals are not able to effectively process information from their senses (touch, hearing, sight, taste, smell, and/or movement), resulting in delays in motor skills and problems with self-regulation, attention, and behavior.
-It is estimated that

 Individuals with SPD can experience difficulties with:

 - gross motor, fine motor, and oral motor skills